Webinar Marketing in Japan: The Tactic, the Platforms, the Partners

 • Japanese-language landing page for registration.
 Form fields in Japanese, last-name-first ordering, postal code field, company name in Japanese script.

 • Email confirmations and reminders in Japanese.
-A confirmation email in English from "noreply@" sends a low-effort signal.
+A confirmation email in English from "noreply@" sends a low-effort signal and undermines the trust the webinar itself is meant to build.

 For European companies running webinars that capture data from Japanese attendees, the relevant law is APPI (Act on the Protection of Personal Information), not GDPR.
 APPI is broadly GDPR-aligned but has specific consent and notification requirements.
 The webinar registration page should have an APPI-compliant privacy notice in Japanese.
 Silkdrive's EU SaaS Japan: GDPR ↔ APPI guide covers this in detail.